flaviusb/jewels/README.md

 ##The Rubies

 The Rubies are kinds of individual things a fighter does.
 That is, each ruby is a family of related individual techniques.
-These techniques are simple, rather than the complexity of the Amythysts - they are to be used simultaneously or pervasively, rather than sequentially like a unique key fitting into a lock.
+These techniques are simple, rather than the complexity of the Amethysts - they are to be used simultaneously or pervasively, rather than sequentially like a unique key fitting into a lock.

 The Rubies are Walking, Falling, Striking, Breathing, Shouting, Ki and Chi.

-##The Amythysts
+##The Amethysts

-The Amythysts are complex movements which can be used to fit together like a jigsaw, or inserted like a key into the correct space in a fight.
+The Amethysts are complex movements which can be used to fit together like a jigsaw, or inserted like a key into the correct space in a fight.
 They usually use the whole body, from stance through to fine position of limbs.

 ##The Emeralds